 One such Krahn was Latter-day Saint John Gaye, who narrowly escaped death on numerous occasions.
 Most were not so lucky—over 600,000 people died in this, the First Liberian Civil War.

 Gaye was born and raised in Christianity, the dominant faith of Liberia.
 He was brought up in a deeply religious home, and from an early age had a love of God and His word.
-So when he came across Mormon missionaries, he was very interested in their message.
+So when he came across missionaries from The Church of Jesus Christ of Latter-day Saint, he was very interested in their message.

 Gaye's missionary discussions were led by Elder J. Duffy Palmer, who later became the first mission president in Liberia.
 "He was very enthusiastic to teach me the gospel," Gaye says.
 "As the discussions continued, my knowledge of the restored gospel increased gradually.
 The experience was wonderful, so much so that I started telling my family about the discussions I was taking."